- FODMAP foods for IBS, definition, and facts

 What is a FODMAP elimination diet?

-- This diet consists of severely restricting or eliminating those particular foods and drinks for a short period of time because it may not meet all the nutritional dietary requirements you need.
+- This diet consists of severely restricting or eliminating those particular foods and drinks, but only for a short period of time because it may not meet all the nutritional dietary requirements you need.
 It can be very restrictive and it is not recommended as a permanent diet.

 - This meal plan may not provide any benefits for healthy people, and because it restricts many healthy foods it should only be tried if medically necessary, and prescribed by your doctor or other health care professional.